 Tulane has increased the emergency funds already available to students who have financial emergencies that threaten their ability to stay at Tulane.
 Applications for those funds can be submitted to the Dean’s office of Newcomb Tulane College or to Financial Aid by contacting assigned financial aid counselors.
 The University will work within the federal regulations and institutional guidelines to provide additional financial assistance as warranted.

-Tulane has provided an additional staff member for the Office of Multicultural Affairs (“the O”) to help support its crucial work.
+Tulane has provided two director level postions and two programming staff members for the Office of Multicultural Affairs (“the O”) to help support its crucial work.
 The University has also provided significantly more funding for the O's important programming and mentoring work.

 Pilot sections of the Tides courses will provide a section (or “anchor”) on the subject of diversity.